Melatonin: Worth Losing Sleep Over?

 - Temperature or humidity

-- Blue light from electronics
+- Blue light from electronics at night

 The Night Owl

 Eliminating the fixable causes for your insomnia is the first goal, and referral to a sleep specialist is recommended if there is no success.

 Studies have found melatonin doses ranging from 0.5 to 10 mg given 30 to 60 minutes before bedtime to be effective.
 It's best to start with a lower dose and increase if needed.

 Timed-release melatonin may be effective, as well, given 1 to 2 hours before bedtime.
 However, don't drink alcohol with the time-release preparation; it can disrupt the time-release mechanism.
 And don't forget, excessive alcohol use at night can lead to early awakening and be disruptful to sleep in general, too.